sstockard/sstockard.github.io/variants.md

 ## The Dataset

 BRCA1 is a gene commonly mutated in cancer.
-It is made up of many bases, so there are many different opportunity for mutations.
+It is made up of many bases, so there are many opportunities for mutations.

 4 BRCA1 mutant databases were explored: